-Note: Checking this box enables you to generate inbound interactions, as described in "Generating Inbound Interactions" on page 3-17.
+Note: Checking this box enables you to generate inbound interactions, as described in Generating Inbound Interactions on page 3-17.

 - 9. Click Finish.
-The Adapter is added to the tree and the definition opened for editing. - 10.
-Select the Properties tab and change any of the properties for the adapter, as required.
+The backend adapter is added to the tree and the definition opened for editing. - 10.
+Select the Properties tab and change any of the properties for the backend adapter, as required.